Student Housing & Dining

-Have all students moved out of campus housing?
+Have all students moved out of on-campus housing?

-All students without permission to remain in on-campus housing were required to depart by March 29.
-For more information, please visit Residential Life
+All students without permission to remain in on-campus housing for the spring semester were required to depart by March 29.
+For students with permission to stay in on-campus housing, the spring semester undergraduate housing period ends at 2 p.m. on Sunday, May 24.
+For more information, please visit Residential Life.

-What about students in off-campus housing (private apartment) who decide to stay in Ithaca?
+What about students in off-campus housing (private apartments) who decide to stay in Ithaca?

-Students living in off-campus (private) housing may stay in their apartments through the end of their lease periods, though all classes will move to virtual instruction for the rest of the semester.
-Those students are responsible for fulfilling the lease that they signed.
+Students living in off-campus (private) housing may stay in their apartments through the end of their lease periods, though all spring and summer classes have moved to virtual instruction.
+Students are responsible for fulfilling the lease that they signed.

 How do I forward my mail?
 Will mail currently en route be returned/forwarded?

 Be sure that you leave an accurate forwarding address so that mail can be appropriately handled.
 Forwarding addresses may be updated through the housing portal.
-First class mail will be forwarded.
+First-class mail will be forwarded.
 International mail will be returned to the sender with a forwarding address attached.
 Residents must make arrangements with publishers to redirect newspapers, magazines and periodicals.
-Be sure to also change your address for the 2020-2021 academic year online in the Cornell University directory.
+Be sure to also change your address for the 2020-21 academic year online in the Cornell University directory.

 Where should Cornell students be counted for the U.S. Census?